Getting Started with Chalk

 Chalking a Container

-We can use chalk to mark container images by using chalk to wrap our docker commands.
-For this one, let's write a silly shell script to use as a docker container.
+We can use Chalk to mark container images by instructing Chalk to wrap our Docker commands.
+Let's write a shell script to use as a Docker container to demonstrate this capability.

-We'll have it wait 10 seconds, then output either the arguments passed to it, or else "Hello, world", and then exit:
+We'll have it wait 10 seconds before outputting either the arguments passed to it or else "Hello, world", and then exit:

 cat > hi.sh << EOF